donbright/earcutr/README.md

 Yes.
 [A. Beinges's "Too Many Lists"](https://cglab.ca/~abeinges/blah/too-many-lists/book/) shows how to do Linked Lists in Rust.

+However.
+We are dealing with circular linked lists, which is common in geometry programs.
+They are also doubly linked.
+It inherently has a reference cycle by its very nature - the list of points are called 'rings' or 'cycles'.

-This code, instead, implements a Circular Doubly Linked List entirely on top of a Rust Vector, so that there is no unsafe code, and no reference cycles.
+To avoid that, This code implements a Circular Doubly Linked List entirely on top of a Rust Vector, so that there is no unsafe code, and no reference cycles.
 This does not use Rc, Box, Arc, etc. The pointers in normal Linked List Node code have been replaced by integers which index into a single Vector of Nodes.
 This vector is called 'll' and is created inside "earcut".

 #### Tests, Benchmarks